Background pattern

 Consult your doctor or pharmacist before starting to use Elocom.

-• If an allergic reaction occurs when using Elocom, discontinue treatment and consult your doctor.
+• If an allergic reaction occurs when using Elocom, treatment should be discontinued and the doctor consulted.

-• The adverse effects described with the use of corticosteroids, including adrenal gland alteration, can also occur with topical use of the active ingredient, especially in children, in treatments of large areas or prolonged duration.
+• The side effects described with the use of corticoids, including adrenal gland disorders, can also occur with topical use due to the absorption of the active ingredient into the body, especially in children, in treatments on large areas or for prolonged periods.

-• Do not apply the cream with occlusive dressings, or in skin folds.
+• The ointment should not be applied with occlusive dressings, nor in skin folds.

-• Do not apply the cream to the face for more than 5 days.
+• The ointment should not be applied to the face for more than 5 days.

 • Elocom should not come into contact with the eyes, mouth, or open wounds.